Newfoundland and Labrador Budget 2026

 Qualifying expenditures are also expanded to include eligible capital expenditures, such as new machinery, equipment, and related lease or rental costs.

 The budget makes changes to the Corporation capital tax (CCT), which applies to certain financial institutions and commercial Crown corporations that have paid-up capital in excess of $10 million.
-Specifically, the budget increases the CCT on large financial institutions to 6% (from 4%) and eliminates the 0.7% CCT for smaller financial institutions—specifically, those with $1.5 billion or less in associated group Canadian taxable paid-up capital.
+Specifically, the budget increases the CCT on large financial institutions to 6% (from 4%) and eliminates the 0.7% CCT for smaller financial institutions—meaning institutions with $1.5 billion or less in associated group Canadian taxable paid-up capital.
 In addition, the CCT on provincial and federal Crown corporations reduces to 0.3% (from 0.6%) of taxable paid-up capital allocated to Saskatchewan.
 These measures will be effective April 1, 2026.

 The CCT on Crown corporations and the telecommunications CCT surtax will be fully eliminated effective April 1, 2027.